What is anesthesia?

 The type of anesthesia used depends on several things:

-The type of surgery.
+- The type of surgery.
 For example, you may need general anesthesia to ensure your comfort and safety during certain types of surgery.

-choose which type to have.
-Sometimes, such as in an emergency, you don't get
+Your doctor or nurse may prefer one type of anesthesia over another for your surgery.
+In some cases, your doctor or nurse may let you choose which type to have.
+Sometimes, such as in an emergency, you don't get to choose.

 What are the risks and complications of anesthesia?